Computing HF^ by factoring mapping classes: Introduction

 the chain complex of morphisms of $\Alg(\PMC_{n-1})\otimes\cdots\otimes \Alg(\PMC_0)$-bimodules.
 This complex retains a left action by $\Alg(\PMC)$, from the left action on $\DDmod(\psi_n)$.
 (This is illustrated schematically in Figure~\ref{fig:glue-cylinders}.)

-\begin{theorem} The module $\Dmod(H^g,\phi^0_g\circ \psi)$ is canonically homotopy equivalent to the module $\CFDa(H^g,\phi^0_g\circ \psi)$ as defined (via holomorphic curves) in~\cite{LOT1}. \end{theorem} \emph{A priori}, the module $\Dmod(H^g,\phi^0_g\circ \psi)$ depends not just on $\psi$ but also the factorization into arc-slides.
+\begin{introthm} The module $\Dmod(H^g,\phi^0_g\circ \psi)$ is homotopy equivalent to the module $\CFDa(H^g,\phi^0_g\circ \psi)$ as defined (via holomorphic curves) in~\cite{LOT1}. \end{introthm} \emph{A priori}, the module $\Dmod(H^g,\phi^0_g\circ \psi)$ depends not just on $\psi$ but also the factorization into arc-slides.
 Theorem~\ref{thm:Handlebodies} implies that, up to homotopy equivalence, $\Dmod(H^g,\phi^0_g\circ \psi)$ is independent of the factorization.
 In fact, this homotopy equivalence is canonical up to homotopy, a fact that will be used (and proved) in \cite{LOTCobordisms}.